 “Although I don’t expect things to get much better for us, I am determined to remain committed to fighting for Black liberation by organizing towards a world abolished of prisons, and by creating spaces for us and by us.” – Stephanie Younger

 By Stephanie Younger •

-When I learned that 2020 presidential candidate Joe Biden won 10 states on Super Tuesday on March 3rd, I couldn’t help but think of his political legacy of fighting for segregation, and enforcing the criminalization of Black and Brown people.
-Appalled by the amount of Virginians that chose Biden in this primary, I re-read an excerpt from Dr. Martin Luther King’s “Letter from a Birmingham Jail.”
+When I learned that 2020 presidential candidate Joe Biden won 10 states on Super Tuesday on March 3rd, I couldn’t help but think of his political legacy of fighting for segregation, and criminalizing Black youth.
+Disappointed by the amount of Virginians who supported him, I re-read an excerpt from Dr. Martin Luther King’s “Letter from a Birmingham Jail.”

-As a young Black organizer I have been tokenized, given unsolicited, condescending input from strangers about my own work, and spoken down to by people who say they stand with me.
-In the recent weeks, those who insist they stand with Black youth consistently let me down.
-I never thought much of these patronizing comments until I came across several Facebook posts dismissing Black youth, who don’t “vote blue no matter who,” as “disrespecting of our elders” and deprived of experience.
-Black youth, especially Black girls who could be voting for the first time this year, don’t deserve to be spoken over or to have people decide what’s best for us.
-We don’t deserve to have our experiences invalidated based on our decisions to not “vote blue no matter who,” as a result of not being afforded the convenience of glossing over the racism of white Democrats.
+In the recent weeks, those who claim to have listened to Black youth have let me down.
+The tokenism, the condescending, unsolicited input was eye opening, when I came across several Facebook posts dismissing Black youth who don’t “vote blue no matter who,” as “disrespecting of our elders” and deprived of experience.
+Black youth, especially Black girls who would have been voting for the first time this year, don’t deserve to be spoken over or to have people decide what’s best for us.
+We don’t deserve to have our experiences invalidated based on some of our decisions to not “vote blue no matter who,” as a result of not being afforded the convenience of glossing over the racism of white Democrats.